 Spartan is exposed to market risks resulting from fluctuations in commodity prices, foreign exchange rates and interest rates in the normal course of operations.
-Spartan may use certain derivative financial instruments and foreign exchange contracts to reduce its exposure to fluctuations in commodity prices, increase the certainty of adjusted funds flow and to protect acquisition and development drilling economics.
+Spartan may use certain derivative financial instruments and foreign exchange contracts to reduce its exposure to fluctuations in commodity prices, increase the certainty of Adjusted Funds Flow and to protect acquisition and development drilling economics.
 Such financial instruments are entered into solely for hedging purposes and are not used for trading or other speculative purposes.
 The Company may be exposed to losses in the event of default by the counterparties to these derivative instruments, but it manages this risk by diversifying its derivative portfolio amongst a number of financially sound counterparties.
 Spartan's Board of Directors reviews all derivative and foreign exchange contracts quarterly to ensure such transactions are conducted within risk management tolerances.

-A list of the Company's derivative financial instruments as at December 31, 2020 can be found in note 4 of the Notes to the Consolidated Financial Statements for the years ended December 31, 2020 and 2019.
+A list of the Company's derivative financial instruments as at December 31, 2023, can be found in note 4 of the Notes to the Company's annual audited financial statements for the years ended December 31, 2023 and 2022.